 Central provides a variety of student support services, including academic skills workshops and support and advice to disabled applicants and students.
 A Student Advice Service provides a range of pastoral support and advice on issues such as student finance and accommodation, and mental health and wellbeing.
-There is also a counselling referral service which provides limited and short-term counselling.
+There is also a Counselling Service which can provide shortterm counselling for students.

-If you have a disability you are strongly encouraged to disclose it to the Disability and Dyslexia Service (DDS) at the point of application so that Central can seek to support you with your needs throughout your studies.
-Information about the DDS can be found here:
+If you have a disability or neuro-divergence you are strongly encouraged to disclose it to the Neuro-Inclusion and Disability Service (NDS) at the point of application so that Central can seek to support you with your needs from the commencement of your studies.
+Information about the NDS can be found here:

-Disability and dyslexia information.
+Neuro-Inclusion and Disability information.